 Premium funding enables you to pay the insurance premium by instalments, rather than make a lump sum payment.

 Premium funding companies charge interest and they take a power of attorney over your insurance policy.
 This means they have the ability to cancel your insurance policy if you fail to pay an instalment.

 If you enter into a premium funding arrangement, the premium funding company will pay Maurice Trapp Group a commission as a percentage of the amount they fund.
-We share some of this commission with PSCCNZ for the services they provide.

 We will disclose the amount of this when we know the scope and nature of the advice you need and whether you want to pay by instalments.